John Francis (publisher): Life

 Francis undertook the commercial affairs of Notes and Queries in 1872, in addition to his other work.
 In October 1881 he celebrated the fiftieth anniversary of his becoming publisher of the Athenæum.

 For many years Francis resided at 2 Catherine Street, and then at 20 Wellington Street in the Strand, by his publishing offices.
 In 1849 he joined the new Bloomsbury Chapel under the pastorate of William Brock.
-Later on he lived at 11 Burghley Road, Highgate Road; but he returned in 1881 to 20 Wellington Street, There he died on 6 April 1882, and he was buried in Highgate cemetery on 18 April, near the grave of Michael Faraday, in the presence of many literary men.
+Later on he lived at 11 Burghley Road, Highgate Road; but he returned in 1881 to 20 Wellington Street, he there died on 6 April 1882, and he was buried in Highgate cemetery on 18 April, near the grave of Michael Faraday, in the presence of many literary men.
 In his memory two John Francis pensions were founded in connection with the Newsvendors' Benevolent Institution.

 Works

 The Bookseller of 26 April 1861 contained a paper by Francis on "The Progress of Periodical Literature from 1830 to 1860", and on 7 January 1870 he contributed to the Athenæum an essay on "The Literature of the People".